framps/raspiBackupDoc/en/src/faq.md

 *raspiBackup* reports when a new release or beta is available.
 An update is started with the `-U` option.
-With the option `-V` you can go back back to a previous release.
-Betas are often updated several times renewed several times.
-To install the latest version, the options `-U` and `-S` must be used.
+With the option `-V` you can go back to a previous release.
+Betas are often updated several times.
+To install the latest version, the options
+`-U` and `-S` must be used.